Karawanks Tunnel (motorway): Award dispute in Slovenia

 The construction in Slovenia was delayed but finally started in the beginning of March 2020 since the national review commission of Slovenia, DKOM, canceled the award of contract made with the Turkish contractor Cengiz Insaat which was initially chosen to build the Slovenian side of the tunnel at the end of November 2018.
 The reason for this were improper documents submitted for the tender offer to the Slovenian motorway operator DARS in August 2018.
 Additionally DARS decided to reject all offers in general in the midst of February 2019 since all of them had errors according to the motorway company.
 Six bidders would have been invited to take part in a negotiated procedure with DARS including Cengiz Insaat.
 The period for objection however ended two weeks later when DARS received two formal objections from the Slovenian construction companies Kolektor CPG and Gorenjska Gradbena.
 The expert commission from DARS rejected the objections two weeks later handing the decision over to DKOM again.

 On 15 May 2019 DKOM published its decision to reject the objections too following the resignation in April of DKOM's chairman Borut Smrdel.

 Since then DARS was conducting a negotiated procedure with six applicants and their partners.

 The negotiated procedure was once again interrupted from 26 June because Gorenjska construction company and Kolektor CPG lodged an appeal for the third time in a row against the participation of Cengiz İnşaat accusing the company of not being suitable as a contractor.
-Cengiz İnşaat which has been favored by DARS from the beginning has conducted worldwide construction projects worth US$24 billion including several hundreds of miles of railway- and roadtunnels while the complaining Slovenian construction companies can't do the build on their own and need to have partners to help them out because of their rather small size.

 In the mid of July 2019 DKOM decided to reject the appeal from Gorenjska and Kolektor CPG.
 Right after the publication of the decision DARS published the official offers from the finished negotiated procedure.
 After two months of evaluation DARS decided to give three tenderers the chance to make a new offer.

 In October 2019 Gorenjska and Kolektor once again lodged an appeal for the fourth time against the new selection of tenderers.
 DARS rejected it two weeks later as well as DKOM did in November.